Sociology

 About the course…

-You will study a wide range of interesting and engaging topics, including crime and deviance, mass media, culture and identity, theories and methods and education with research methods.
+You will study a wide range of topics, including crime and deviance, mass media, culture and identity, theories and methods and education with research methods.

 Why study with us…

-• Studying Sociology will make you more aware of the society you exist in and enable you to gain a valuable insight into human social behaviour.
+• Studying sociology will enhance your understanding of the society you live in and provide valuable insights into human social behaviour.

 Where Sociology can take you…